s0l0ist/ferroid/crates/ferroid/README.md

 ### Crockford Base32

 Enable the `base32` feature to support Crockford Base32 encoding and decoding IDs.
+Useful if you need fixed-width, URL-safe, and lexicographically sortable strings (e.g. for use in databases, logs, or URLs).

-By default, printing an ID returns its raw integer representation.
-If you need fixed-width, URL-safe, and lexicographically sortable strings (e.g. for use in databases, logs, or URLs), use `.encode()` to obtain a lightweight formatter.
+If the `base32` feature is enabled, the ID type will automatically implement `fmt::Display`.
+For maximum control over allocations, use `.encode()` to obtain a lightweight formatter.
 It can be passed freely without committing to any specific string primitive, letting the consumer choose how and when to render it.

 The formatter design avoids heap allocation by default and supports both owned and borrowed encoding buffers.
 For full `String` support, enable the `alloc`